 While most planning processes get to the same place, eventually, this method has helped many address the experience so many funders have had of agreeing on “mission” but still disagreeing with the selection of grantees.

+In the past few years, we have found the need to align many competing and different parts of the strategy process.
 We fully respect that each funder organization or foundation has its own priorities.
 We help align those priorities with effective and ethical grantmaking strategies.
 Because of our distinctive experience as educators, practitioners, and advisors, we can call upon a wealth of approaches, highlight potential pitfalls, and help identify what successful funding might look like.
 Contemporary social innovation and alternative funding models may indeed be correct for some; for others, more traditional grantmaking and grantee relations will be more fitting.

 We have been fortunate to have had direct involvement with a number of venture philanthropy projects, national and local partnerships and mergers, startups and mature organizations, and many going though transitions.